ufs-community/ufs-srweather-app/docs/UsersGuide/source/WE2Etests.rst

 ================================
 Workflow End-to-End (WE2E) Tests
 ================================
-The SRW App's experiment generation system contains a set of end-to-end tests that exercise various configurations of that system as well as those of the pre-processing, UFS Weather Model, UPP post-processing, and MET/METPlus verification scripts and codes.
+The SRW App contains a set of end-to-end tests that exercise the App in various configurations.
+These are referred to as workflow end-to-end (WE2E) tests because they all use the Rocoto workflow manager to run their individual workflows.
+The purpose of these tests is to ensure that new changes to the App do not break existing functionality and capabilities.

+Note that the WE2E tests are not regression tests, i.e. they do not check whether current results are identical to previously established baselines.
+They are also not tests of the scientific integrity of the results, e.g. they do not check that values of output fields are reasonable.
+These tests only check that the tasks within each test's workflow complete successfully.
+They are in essence tests of the workflow generation, task execution (j-jobs, ex-scripts), and other auxiliary scripts (which are mostly in the ``regional_workflow`` repo) to ensure that these scripts are correctly performing their functions.
+These functions include creating and correctly arranging and naming directories and files, ensuring that all input files are available and readable, calling executables with correct namelists and/or options, etc.
+For the time being, it is up to the external repositories that the App clones (:numref:`Section %s <SRWStructure>`) to check that changes to those repos do not change results, or, if they do, to ensure that the new results are acceptable.
+(At least two of these external repositories --- ``UFS_UTILS`` and ``ufs-weather-model`` --- do have such regression tests.)

-These are referred to as workflow end-to-end (WE2E) tests.
-The script to run these tests is named ``run_WE2E_tests.sh`` and is located in the directory ``ufs-srweather-app/regional_workflow/tests/WE2E``.
+The script to run all or a subset of the WE2E tests is named ``run_WE2E_tests.sh`` and is located in the directory ``ufs-srweather-app/regional_workflow/tests/WE2E``.
 Each WE2E test has associated with it a configuration file named ``config.${test_name}.sh``, where ``${test_name}`` is the name of the corresponding test.
 These configuration files are subsets of the full ``config.sh`` experiment configuration file used in :numref:`Section %s <SetUpConfigFileC>` and described in :numref:`Section %s <UserSpecificConfig>`.
 For each test that the user wants to run, the ``run_WE2E_tests.sh`` script reads in its configuration file and generates from it a complete ``config.sh`` file.
 It then calls ``generate_FV3LAM_wflow.sh``, which in turn reads in ``config.sh`` and generates a new experiment for the test.
 The name of each experiment directory is set to that of the corresponding test, and a copy of ``config.sh`` for each test is placed in its experiment directory.

-The WE2E tests are currently grouped into the following categories:
+For convenience, the WE2E tests are currently grouped into the following categories:

 * ``grids_extrn_mdls_suites_community``

-  This category of tests ensures that the SRW App workflow running in **community mode** completes successfully for various combinations of predefined grids, physics suites, and external models for ICs and LBCs.
+  This category of tests ensures that the SRW App workflow running in **community mode** (i.e. with ``RUN_ENVIR`` set to ``"community"``) completes successfully for various combinations of predefined grids, physics suites, and external models for ICs and LBCs.
+  Note that in community mode, all output from the App is placed under a single experiment directory.

 * ``grids_extrn_mdls_suites_nco``

-  This category of tests ensures that the workflow running in **NCO mode** (i.e. using an operational environment and directory structure) completes successfully for various combinations of predefined grids, physics suites, and external models for ICs and LBCs.
+  This category of tests ensures that the workflow running in **NCO mode** (i.e. using (i.e. with ``RUN_ENVIR`` set to ``"nco"``) completes successfully for various combinations of predefined grids, physics suites, and external models for ICs and LBCs.
+Note that in NCO mode, an operational run environment (i.e. variable names) is used along with a directory structure in which output is placed in multiple directories (see Sections :numref:`%s <UserSpecificConfig>` and :numref:`%s <NCOModeParms>`).

 * ``wflow_features``

   This category of tests ensures that the workflow with various features/capabilities activated completes successfully.
-Thus, their focus is the various scripts in the ``ufs-srweather-app`` and ``regional_workflow`` repositories.
-To reduce computational cost, these tests generally use coarser grids.
+To reduce computational cost, most tests in this category use coarser grids.

 The test configuration files for these categories are located in the following directories,